rtaylor034/datapack-archive-finished/README.md

 Very similar to 'Death Boxes v1' except for the following differences:
 - Death Box is represented by an Ender Chest item entity instead of a glass block.
-  - This means that Death Boxes can move via water, pistons, hoppers, etc.*
+  - This means that Death Boxes can move via water, pistons, hoppers, etc.
-  - Death Boxes can not be destroyed by lava/explosions by default.
-(This behavior can be changed through [pack controls](../blob/main/Packs/Death%20Boxes%20v2/data/gdeathboxes/functions/controls/setdefaults.mcfunction))*
+  - Death Boxes cannot be destroyed by lava/explosions by default.
+(This behavior can be changed through [pack controls](../blob/main/Packs/Death%20Boxes%20v2/data/gdeathboxes/functions/controls/setdefaults.mcfunction))
 - Instead of opening immediately, Death Boxes can be stored in inventory space, and only open when held in hand.
 - Death Boxes emit particles only seen by their owner.
 (This can also be changed through [pack controls](../blob/main/Packs/Death%20Boxes%20v2/data/gdeathboxes/functions/controls/setdefaults.mcfunction))
 - Better and cleaner implementation in general.